imrajguru/ai_resume/README.md

 ## 👨‍💻 Developed By

 Made with 💻 + 🧠 by **Rajguru Thevar**
-Feel free to fork, contribute, or reuse for your own internship / final year project!
+Feel free to fork, contribute, or reuse for your own project!

 ---